JackDinn/tbtray/README.md

 # tbtray
-A thunderbird tray addon for linux (best on KDE).
+A Thunderbird tray addon for linux (best on KDE).

 I only built it because we did'nt have any TB tray integration and i was also bored, but others can feel free to use it.
 Keep in mind im just a hobbyist.
 I'm doing this to try and